swmannepalli/Azure-Data-Factory-CI-CD/modules/module02.md

 + Select Repository type as Azure DevOps Git and select your Azure Active Directory.
 Click on Continue.
 + Under Select repository, select your DevOps organization name from the drop down.
 Select Project and Repository name from the drop down.
-+ Create a new Collaboration branch by name "main"
++ Create a new Collaboration branch by name "master"
 + Publish branch defaults to adf_publish.
 + Leave remaining settings to default and click on Apply
-+ As per recommended guidlines, all developers should work in their own feature branch and not in main branch.
++ As per recommended guidlines, all developers should work in their own feature branch and not in master branch.
 So, in the next pop-up, click on Create new to create a feature branch.
 The usual naming convention is feature_XY where XY can be the work item number from Azure DevOps board on which you are working.
 For this lab let's use feature1 as the name.
 + On creating of feature1 branch, it will automatically be selected which means it is currently being checked out in the repository and any changes will be done now will be committed in that branch.
 Each time you click Save, it will create a corresponding commit in the selected branch.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------